 Refuge Chambers for the Tunnelling Industry Underground Construction

-Our extensive range of TunnelSAFE Refuge Chambers offers a solution for every application and requirement; from Tunnel Boring Machine (TBM) gantry-mounted designs, to mobile rail models, to transportable drill and blast units.
-With the development of our range of System Intelligence products, including site-wide remote diagnostics, real-time gas monitoring and tracking, a tunnelling project can benefit from a fully integrated emergency response solution.
+Our extensive range of TunnelSAFE Refuge Chambers offer a solution for every application and requirement; from Tunnel Boring Machine (TBM) gantry-mounted designs, to mobile rail models, to transportable drill and blast units.
+With a suite of complementary safety products and our state-of-the-art GuardIAN Intelligence range, MineARC can provide any tunnelling project a fully integrated emergency response solution.